In joyful, playful pastiche, these paintings rework a well-known portrait of the young Burns.

 East Ayrshire Council

-A copy of Ramsay junior’s self-portrait in the National Portrait Gallery may be viewed on Art UK.
-So while the artist’s name is authentic, Morgan agrees, ‘there is some irony considering the literary influence of Allan Ramsay senior on Burns and the profession of Allan Ramsay junior.’
+Allan Ramsay junior's self-portrait is in the National Portrait Gallery.
+So while the artist's name is authentic, Morgan agrees, 'there is some irony considering the literary influence of Allan Ramsay senior on Burns and the profession of Allan Ramsay junior.'

-This quirky set of Robert Burns portraits were commissioned directly for the Dick Institute in East Ayshire for their 1996 exhibition ‘Blowing up the Bard,’ to commemorate the 200th anniversary of Burns’ death.
-The painting is in store at the moment, but may be viewed if arranged by appointment with the Dick Institute.
+This quirky set of Robert Burns portraits were commissioned directly for the Dick Institute in East Ayshire for their 1996 exhibition 'Blowing up the Bard', to commemorate the 200th anniversary of Burns' death.
+The paintings are in store at the moment, but may be viewed if arranged by appointment with the Dick Institute.

 With thanks to Bruce Morgan, Museums Officer, East Ayrshire Council who provided additional information for this article.